 Stampede Cocktail Club

 Stampede Cocktail Club is like a cross between a Victorian estate and a well-decorated museum.
 Sit at the bar among the chandeliers and ornate furniture, (where your conversation might even include the friendly bartender), or grab a private table in the adjoining room decorated with floral wallpaper and a “taxidermy” T-rex head.
 All of the drinks here are fantastic, from the gin Old Fashioned to the fresh blueberry mule.

 On the weekends, Pike/Pine is usually overrun with a zombie apocalypse of twenty-somethings looking for well vodka sodas.
-Bar Melusine, a calm oyster bar with a surplus of delicious cocktails and the color seafoam, is your escape.
+Boat Bar, a calm oyster bar with a surplus of delicious cocktails and the color seafoam, is your escape.
 Consider it as a safe house from the people looking to have wild Friday nights, and also your place to grab drinks made with things like pear and walnut liqueur.
 They have a great burger, too.

 We like coming to The Dray during the day with our laptop to get work done with an espresso or three (this guide had to be written somewhere, after all).
 But this little treehouse-type spot also is great later in the day or night when you want to drink a couple of beers.

 Slow Boat Tavern doesn’t get a ton of foot traffic, but it’s still one of our favorite spots to grab a drink.
 It’s a quiet little beer bar with peanut shells all over the floor, dollar bills thumb-tacked to the ceiling, and a sign that says, “f*ck yelp.”
 Come here to catch up with friends or have a (very) low-key date over peanuts and pints of Belgian sours.